phyce/rl-natural-speech/FEATURES.md

 # Changelog

 ## 1.2.5
-- Fixed issue for instances when piper would crash because of incorrect encoding.
+- Fixed issue for instances when piper would crash because of incorrect encoding

 ## 1.2.4
 - Fixed issue with shortened phrases using special characters not working